Rudolf Stephen Strukoff

 Shortly after their arrival, Donna was offered a position in the Crete/Monee school district in the Chicago area, teaching music and directing the choirs at three elementary schools.
 Additionally, as needed, she served as an adjunct professor, teaching voice and elementary music methods at GSU and sang as a recitalist and soloist with the GSU chorale and orchestra.

 The Strukoffs recorded two CDs: How Great Thou Art, in 2002, and My Native Land, in 2003.
-More recently, they also recorded Sophia's Song, a lullaby composed by Donna for their youngest grandchild, in 2008.
-Now residing in University Park, Illinois, they have three sons: Rudolf, Jr., Robbin, and Regan.
+More recently, they also recorded Sophia\'s Song, a lullaby composed by Donna for their youngest grandchild, in 2008.
+They were living in University Park, Illinois, when he died on April 11, 2018.
+He was survived by his wife, Donna Lee, and three sons: Rudolf, Jr., Robbin, and Regan.

 A Painful Childhood Odyssey